Patient Portals Dead? [Future Healthcare Today]

 Patient Portal and Relatient Sitting in a Tree…

 Relatient doesn’t compete with patient portals, in fact, we partner with portal companies and EHR companies that provide portals.
 Portals can be the most effective way to give patient’s access to their medical history and keep it secure.
 However, patient portals are limited in their ability to do patient outreach.
 Once a patient has registered on a portal they can often be sent email notifications but the problem with using only portals for patient communication and engagement is that not every patient wants or uses a portal.
-This is were a complementary patient communication solution can help.
+This is where a complimentary patient communication solution can help.

 Relatient can text, email, or call every patient with a phone number or email — regardless of if they’ve used a portal before.
 Sometimes the information they need can be delivered right over text or email, but other times we need to point patient to register or sign into their portal.

 A simple text or email campaign with Relatient can help drive portal adoption.
-When a patient need to check their provider portal Relatient can send a text message to them with a link to access it where ever they are.
+When a patient

-I complete patient communication strategy involves both portals and a patient communication service.
+A complete patient communication strategy involves both portals and a patient communication service.